stinos/micropython-wrap/README.md

 Furthermore there is optional support for wrapping each native call in a try/catch for std::exception, and re-raise it as a uPy RuntimeError

-The tests cover pretty much everything that is supported so they serve as documentation of the possibilities as well.
+The tests cover pretty much everything that is supported so they serve as the main documentationf the possibilities.

 Though fully operational (all tests are ok on 32/64 bit unix/windows ports) the code should still be considered beta and todos include: